This post may contain affiliate links. Please read our disclosure policy.

-Apple Pound Cake is dense, full of buttery flavor synonymous with pound cakes, loaded with fresh apples that keep it moist.
-It’s drenched in a delectable glaze that slices perfect, every time.
+Apple pound cake is dense, full of buttery flavor synonymous with pound cakes, and loaded with fresh apples that keep it moist.
+It’s drenched in an optional glaze that slices perfect, every time.

 Apple Pound Cake is an easy recipe that is so beautiful, everyone will feel like you poured your heart and soul into it, even if it only takes 15 minutes!